Economic Indicators of Pakistan in 2026: A Comprehensive Analysis

 After analyzing the major economic indicators of Pakistan, we can conclude that Pakistan’s economy is stabilizing but remains structurally weak.
 On the encouraging side, inflation has fallen suddenly in 2024–25, the current account has improved, and foreign remittances are at high levels, providing backing to foreign exchange reserves.
 These factors have condensed immediate macroeconomic stress and upgraded short-term stability.
 Some structural problems are still present, like a low savings rate (7 to 8 % of GDP), fiscal deficit, trade deficit, poverty, unemployment, etc.

-Pakistan is out of crisis mode but not out of distress.
+Pakistan is out of crisis mode but not out of distress, because again the inflation rate has increased due to the Gulf Crisis.
 The economy is persisting on remittances, foreign support, and tight strategies, instead of strong domestic output.
 Pakistan’s economy can be boosted if we increase savings, exports, tax collection, and productivity.

 Q-1 How much is the nominal GDP of Pakistan for the fiscal year 2024-25